 Shading is an effect that makes no sense with most image servers, but sometimes when used with restraint it can give a useful 3D effect to world maps.
 Below we return (using the back arrow in Manifold's main menu) to the zoomed in view of Paris and apply a Z scale of 0.4.

 Finally, we restore the Style to the original BGR channel to output arrangement.

 Since the image is local, any changes we make to Style will be retained once we Save the project.

 Ever-evolving URLs and hidden resources - The direct link to the LiDAR services page for Maryland that was used at the beginning of this topic is http://lidar.geodata.md.gov/imap/rest/services However, Maryland seems to change that link frequently and the actual link to the LiDAR servers is very difficult to find in their website.
 Instead, the site promotes various websites hosted by ESRI that offer data to those who get a login account.
 Those are not the droids we are looking for.
 To use REST servers directly we need to get access to those REST web servers, not to a web mapping application that itself has access to the data but serves only images to consumers.
-Lucky for us, Manifold has published a .map project called ArcGIS_REST_Servers.map that is a collection of REST servers in a project for us to use.
+Lucky for us, Manifold has published a .map project called ArcGIS_REST_Servers.map in the Examples page on the Manifold website.